ericgj/beautiful-workbench/README.markdown

     erb :my_view, :layout => :'my_name/my_layout'

-Javascript, CSS, and images are in directories under `public` -- feel free to drop whatever you need in.
+Javascript, CSS, and images are in directories under `public` -- feel free to drop whatever you need in, using subdirectories to namespace.

 ### How to run locally

-1. `gem install sinatra && gem install slim`
+1. `bundle install`
-2. `rackup` from the root directory
+2. `bundle exec rackup` from the root directory
 3. Browse [http://localhost:9292/contrib](http://localhost:9292/contrib).